- Books, Literature, and Writing»

 He Moved Towards Nairobi Central Business District

-Having taken a hot shower and dressed nicely in a grayish suit, Mark left the house for town.
+Having taken a hot shower and dressed nicely in a grayish suit, Mark left the house and headed to town.
 On arrival, he went to a hotel to take breakfast, something he was not used to, but now he had no option.
 After paying the bill, he started moving towards the Central Business District - (the heart of Nairobi City).
 He moved to a mobile phone shop and bought a Samsung phone, and this made him remember how he was conned.
-This time round he had decided to avoid the come easy ones.
+This time he had decided to avoid the come easy ones.

 Mark's Heart Was Aching So Much